marmelab/EventDrops/README.md

 Note you don't need this step if you don't use any module bundler.

 Since version 4, `event-drops` follows [semantic versionning](https://semver.org/).
-Hence, we recommend checking your `package.json` file and ensure a `event-drops` version is preceded by a carret:
+Hence, we recommend checking your `package.json` file and ensure that `event-drops` version is preceded by a carret:

 ``` js
 {
     "event-drops": "^4.0.0"
 }
 ```

+This way, you'll get all bug fixes and non breaking new features.

 ## Usage